NFYK15006U Biophysics of Cells and Single Molecules

 Internal examiners (normally two internal co-examiners)

 Same as the regular exam.
-It will be possible to re-submit presentation and project before the re-exam; please contact the course responsible.
+It will be possible to re-submit the presentation and the mandatory project before the re-exam; please contact the course responsible.

 Criteria for exam assesment